tatsumoto-ren/bashcities/README.md

    It doesn't have to be equal to your site name.
 1) The profile file will be saved in `~/.config/neocities/`.
    Edit it and specify the directory of your site and the API key.

+Variables in the config file:

+* `site_directory`.
+The path to the local folder that contains your site.
+* `api_key`.
+This key is required for authentication on Neocities.
-   `ignore_regex` is a regular expression that defines files to be ignored.
+* `ignore_regex`.
+A regular expression that defines files to be ignored.
    They won't be uploaded to the remote.
+* `n_concurrent_tasks`.
+Uploading files one by one can take time.
+   You can choose to upload multiple files at the same time, and it will make updating faster.

 ## Running